Immunological memory: Mechanism of innate immune memory

+Evolutionary mechanisms leading to the development of immunological memory

 Evolution of innate immune memory

 Immune memory brings a major evolutionary advantage when the organism faces repeated infections.
 Inflammation is very costly, and increased effectivity of response accelerates pathogen elimination and prevents damage to the host's own tissue.
 Classical adaptive immune memory evolved in jawed vertebrates and in jawless fish (lamprey), which is approximately just 1% of living organisms.
 Some form of immune memory is, therefore, reported in other species.
-In plants and invertebrates, faster kinetics, increased magnitude of immune response and an improved survival rate can be seem after secondary infection encounters.
-Immune memory is common for the vast majority of biodiversity on earth.
+In plants and invertebrates, faster kinetics, increased magnitude of immune response, and an improved survival rate can be seen after secondary infection encounters.
+Immune memory is common for the vast majority of biodiversity on Earth.

 It has been proposed that immune memory in innate and adaptive immunity represents an evolutionary continuum in which a more robust immune response evolved first, mediated by epigenetic reprogramming.
 In contrast, specificity through antigen-specific receptors evolved later in some vertebrates.

+Right before adaptive immune memory

+Adaptive immune memory share many fundamental parts with innate immunity and are best viewed as an elaboration of the innate system.
+For example, lymphoid cells can be identified in some pre-vertebrate deuterostomes (i.e., sea urchins).

+The adaptive immune system evolved exactly twice, once each in the two branches of vertebrates that diverged approximately 500 million years ago, the jawed fish and the jawless fish.
+In both systems the adaptive lymphocytes have a division of labor functionally analogous to the B/αβT/δγT split, suggesting that their non-adaptive common ancestor already had a similar division.